|

 Number 68, The relatively

-Palace).
+Palace) between 1993 and 2009.
 The original "House of Letters" built here at the intersection

 |